Samobor Sights – The most beautiful places

 Trg Kralja Tomislava

-There is no way around Trg Kralja Tomislava (“King Tomislav Square”) in Samobor and it is the perfect starting point for your exploration of the Samobor sights.
-All baroque buildings on the long square are protected monuments.
-How present the influence of the German population was here, you can still see today, when Samoborians affectionately call it the square “plac”.
+There is no way around Trg Kralja Tomislava (“King Tomislav Square”) in Samobor and it is the perfect starting point for your exploration of Samobor’s sights.
+All of the baroque buildings on the long square are protected monuments.
+You can still tell how present the influence of the German population was here by the fact that the people of Samobor affectionately call it “plac” (“square”).
 Every building can look back on a long history.
-It’s great that the city has placed plaques on the houses here, which also provide information in English about the individual buildings.
-You can look for the house of Ljubica (see below).
+It’s great that the town has put up signs on the houses, which also provide information about the individual buildings in English.
+You can look for Ljubica’s house (see below).
 Tip: It is yellow.
-Apart from that, you will find several restaurants and the local tourist information, where you can get many tips for your visit to Samobor.
+You will also find several restaurants and the local tourist information office, where you can get lots of tips for your visit to Samobor.

 A fountain to come back

-In the middle of the square there is a fountain, which is surrounded by a beautiful legend: Whoever drinks the water from the fountain once will always return to Samobor, they say here.
-No wonder that the townspeople like to show the fountain to guests!
-It is also called “Two Dragons” in the town, because the water here comes out of two dragon-shaped taps.
+In the middle of the square is a fountain that is surrounded by a beautiful legend: Once you drink the water from the fountain, you will always return to Samobor, or so the local legend goes.
+No wonder the townspeople love to show the fountain to visitors!
+It is also known in the town as the “Two Dragons” because the water here comes out of two dragon-shaped taps.

 Not a paradise for pigeons

 By the way, the square is pigeon-free!
-Anyone who has ever been to Trg bana Josipa Jelačića in Zagreb, which makes even the Piazza del Duomo in Milan green with envy in terms of the number of pigeon, knows that this is truly not a matter of course in Croatia.
+Anyone who has ever been to the Trg bana Josipa Jelačića in Zagreb, which makes even the Piazza del Duomo in Milan green with envy in terms of pigeons, knows that this is not a matter of course in Croatia.

 Off to Venice